vederko-p/lecture_1_hw/README.md

     python3 server.py

+**3. Start RabbitMQ**

+Go into root directory and execute the following command:

+    docker compose up

 ## 1. Business cases

 Users can view and add articles.
 When user tries to add article, he must pass originally level.
 Also the DB has to have free space for new articles.